gottagofaster236/SyncVideo/README.md

 This is an app for Android that enables synchronous (<1 frame of latency) playback of videos according to a schedule.

 ## Prerequisites
-Several devices on the same local area network (for example, connected to the same Wi-Fi), running Android 8 or higher.
+Several devices on the same local area network (preferably by Ethernet), running Android 8 or higher.

 ## Usage